 - Successful achievement of required passing average.

-At the end of each marking period, student achievement is grades 3-8 is recognized through honor roll and merit roll lists and awards.
+At the end of each marking period, student achievement in grades 3-8 is recognized through honor roll and merit roll lists and awards.

-In the junior high, mid-trimester progress reports are sent home to parents in October, January, and April between report cards, or at any point deemed necessary by the classroom teacher.
+In the junior high, mid-trimester progress reports are sent home to parents 3 times during the school year, between report cards, or at any point deemed necessary by the classroom teacher.
 The reports are designed to allow the teacher to note improved as well as deficient progress on the part of the student.
 This allows for ample time to make adjustments that will better help the student achieve academically.
 Teachers will not usually send progress reports to students who are achieving on a satisfactory level.

 For the first two trimesters in the sixth grade, all students are issued mid-trimester progress reports.
 This is done to assist students with the adjustment to a departmentalized junior high.